cjneely10/cjneely10.github.io/_posts/2019-09-18-MetaSanity-Demo-BioMetaDB.md

 `dbdm -c Metagenomes SUMMARIZE -q "is_complete >> riboflavin_biosynthesis > 0"`

-As expected, this command looks for genomes that are determined to be complete and outputs genomes (not gene calls) with at least a partial riboflavin biosynthesis pathway.
-As with above, gene calls can be stored to an external directory using `-w out_fna`, and summary data can be stored using `-x out.tsv`.
+This command looks for genomes that are determined to be complete and outputs genomes (not gene calls) with at least a partial riboflavin biosynthesis pathway.
+As with above, output (in this case genomes) can be stored to an external directory using `-w out_fna`, and summary data can be stored using `-x out.tsv`.

 In general, **we can link `evaluation` and `functions`** using the format `evaluation query >> functions query`.